-In the same vein, there's a good chance, given that the setting is New York City, that some of the Flushed Pets weren't abandoned, but lost and separated from owners who never saw them, again.
+- Even sadder, given the size of the film's setting, there's a good chance some of the Flushed Pets weren't abandoned, but lost and separated from their owners, who never saw them, again.